bingis-khan/KindaC/examples/README.md

     ```
   - this is impossible to do in C++/Rust without allocation and dyn shit.
   - also pretty cool - NO allocations! we can just pop off the elements off the list!

+  - okay, im making a graphics editor. a diagram drawer. what kind of actions?
+    - draw a rectangle
+    - move rectangle
+    - resize rectangle
+    - set background color
+    - connect with an arrow
+  - also, would be cool to show the action list on the bottom with icons (another field in Action)

 3. HTTP server (icon server?)
   - when I implement a real web server, I'll use list deconstruction for matching paths